 commissions paid by the providers of tourism services when they operate as their agents, similar in operation to retail trade services on a fee or contract basis

-Tour operators: businesses that combine two or more travel services and sell them through travel agencies or directly to final consumers a single product for a single price.
+Tour operators: businesses that combine 2 or more travel services and sell them through travel agencies or directly to final consumers as a single product for a single price.